oalvay/oalvay.github.io/source/_posts/uclxdeepmind.md

 ##### Overall
 ★★★★☆
 The oral presentation is not attractive, but the speaker illustrated how CNN works in a fresh way.
-I would definitely say I now understand CNN better.
+This $$1\frac{1}{2}$$ hours lecture made me understand CNN better.